Exact Logit-Based Product Design: Introduction

 The rest of this paper is organized as follows.
 Section~\ref{sec:literature_review} provides a review of the related literature.
-Section~\ref{sec:model} provides a formal definition of the logit-based SOCPD problem, and our exact reformulation of the problem as a MICONVP problem.
-Section~\ref{sec:solution_approaches} presents our two solution approaches based on mixed-integer conic programming and gradient-based constraint generation.
+Section~\ref{sec:model} provides a formal definition of the logit-based SOCPD problem, and all of our complexity results.
+Section~\ref{sec:micp} presents our three mixed-integer exponential cone formulations of the logit-based SOCPD problem.
 Section~\ref{sec:numerical_experiments} presents the results of our numerical experiments.
 Lastly, in Section~\ref{sec:conclusions}, we conclude.
-With some exceptions, all proofs are relegated to the electronic companion.
+All proofs are relegated to the electronic companion.